jrobertofg/python-api-challenge/README.md

 It divides into 2 main files, weather, and Vacation with a few files created from the files.
+This files are inside the folder WeatherPY including the CSV with the corresponding information.

 The Weather maps works and generate the file of the database as it should.